mteillet/PyVexr/README.md

 	- [X] ACES P0, and ACES P1 support
 	- [X] Filmic support, with its looks
 	- [x] Config.json to remember your favourite OCIO settings
-- [X] Load and save the PyVexr playlist directly in order to save viewing sessions containing multiple shots
-	- [X] Option to add neighbouring shots even after the first ones have been loaded
 - [x] Buffer
 	- [x] MultiThreading
 	- [x] Buffer Menu